alexsmith716/Heroku-June/README.md

 ## Deprecation Notice

 Soon this app will be depreciated.
 Maintaining a boilerplate that evolves with ever-changing platforms, libraries, dev utilities... is unproductive.
-A web application bundler like [Parcel](https://github.com/parcel-bundler/parcel) will greatly speed-up my client-focused projects and therefore enable a better user and developer experience.
+A [web application bundler](https://github.com/parcel-bundler/parcel) or [server-rendering framework](https://github.com/vercel/next.js) will speed-up my client-focused projects and therefore enable a better user and developer experience.

 ----